adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/EmbeddingInterfaces.md

 }
 ```

-The realworld advantage to doing this is that, now any time we decide to replace a funcionality, say, we have included some customer specific logic, it is as easy as swapping it with the new struct that implements the interface.
+The real world advantage to doing this is that, now any time we decide to replace a functionality, say, we have included some customer specific logic, it is as easy as swapping it with the new struct that implements the interface.

 Full code can be found below